As the leader in sustainable forestry, FSC is trusted to protect forests for all, forever.

 For more details and clarity on FSC’s decision, please read this FAQ.

-FSC remains determined to continue to support Ukrainian certificate holders as far as possible, and therefore will allow certification bodies – the independent auditors of FSC certificate holders – to continue their work in areas not affected by war, for example through remote audits and extending the time between audits to over a year, if required.
+FSC remains determined to continue to support Ukrainian certificate holders, and allows certification bodies – the independent auditors of FSC certificate holders – to continue their work in areas not affected by war.
+Their work is facilitated, for example through remote audits and extending the time between audits to over a year, if required.

 At the same time, FSC must continue to protect the integrity of the FSC system.
 In the invaded regions of Ukraine, government legislation cannot be enforced, and it is not safe for the auditors to carry out their work.
-These factors dramatically increase the risks of forests not being managed according to FSC’s standards, and therefore FSC has no choice but to require the suspension of the relevant certificates.
-The suspension will be effective on 4 May 2022.
+These factors dramatically increase the risks of forests not being managed according to FSC’s standards.
+Therefore as of 4 May 2022, FSC required the suspension of the relevant certificates.

 For more information please read the full article here.

-The decision was almost two weeks underway, and, in this new episode of Forest for the Future, we dive into why it was such a difficult decision to make and what we expect the impact of it will be on both the people and forests; not only in the effected regions but also around the globe.
+The decision was almost two weeks underway.
+This episode of Forest for the Future podcast dived into why it was such a difficult decision to make and what we expect the impact of it will be on both the people and forests; not only in the effected regions but also around the globe.